Can Cats Eat Watermelons Or Is It Bad For Them?

-Not only can’t cats taste the sweet in the watermelon fruit, but they also shouldn’t eat sweet in general.
+Not only can’t cats taste the sweetness in the watermelon fruit, but they also shouldn’t eat sweets in general.
 Diabetic cats must stay away from watermelons and other similar sugary foods.
 Overall healthy cats can eat some watermelon, but not as much as they want to.

 If your pet is healthy, a small bite won’t harm it.
 However, you shouldn’t include this fruit in the kitty’s daily diet or treat the cat to it too often.

 The water factor

 Unlike human beings and some other animals, cats don’t have a notably strong sense of dehydration.
 As such, their daily water intake may be below the norm, especially if they’re surviving exclusively on dry cat foods.

 As their name suggests, watermelons indeed hold a lot of water.
 Giving your kitty a few bites is a great way to boost its water intake.